 \paragraph{Shape retrieval} Another line of work related to ours consists of reconstructing shapes by retrieving similar ones from a database.
-The similarity measure is usually performed in some embedding space that encodes data of multiple modalities (\eg point clouds, images, meshes), allowing the retrieval to be performed condioned on various sources of data~\cite{imagepurification,productnet}.
+The similarity measure is usually performed in some embedding space that encodes data of multiple modalities (\eg point clouds, images, meshes), allowing the retrieval to be performed conditioned on various sources of data~\cite{imagepurification,productnet}.
 When compared to reconstruction approaches, retrieval counterparts offer the advantage of yielding high-quality shapes -- stock models from shape repositories.
-On the other hand, the retrieved result might not be a good match for the data queried by the user.
+A characteristic example of such approaches is ComplementMe \cite{sung_complementme_2017}, a part suggestion approach for incomplete point shapes based on probabilistic part retrieval operating on point cloud embeddings.
+Its limitation is that the retrieved result might not be a good match for the data queried by the user.
 Previous works address this issue by exhaustively deforming the retrieved shape until it matches the target data~\cite{searchclassify} or by retrieving parametric models that can be better adjusted to the user query~\cite{retrievalparametric}.
 More recently, Uy \etal proposed a joint retrieval and deformation model that is capable of deforming specific shape parts to enhance its similarity to the target data~\cite{jldr}.
 However, despite being able to deform parts independently, the model is still constrained to the retrieved shape.
 We derive a simple yet surprisingly effective part retrieval and assembly (PR\&A) approach -- use part latents and part transformations predicted by our model to retrieve similar parts in a database and correctly position assemble them.
 In other words, given a database of shapes and a partial shape observation (image or point cloud) our model is able to create a new shape by \emph{combining parts from different shapes} in the database which closely match the partial observation.
 We show that our method significantly outperforms state-of-the-art retrieval and deformation approaches and is even able to do so by using shape databases with a fraction of the original size (Figure~\ref{fig:cond_retrieval_vs_size}).